microsoft/promptflow/docs/how-to-guides/develop-a-tool/how-to-use-enabled-by.md

       - string
       # The input deployment_name is enabled by connection
       enabled_by: connection
-      # When the connection type is AzureOpenAIConnection, deployment_name is enabled and displayed.
+      # When the connection value is azure-open-ai-connection, deployment_name is enabled and displayed.
       enabled_by_value: [azure-open-ai-connection]
       capabilities:
         completion: false